 The life cycle of fleas is short, which means that they can multiply rapidly.

 - Adult Fleas can jump onto your dog or cat and feed on its blood and then start laying eggs.

 - Eggs – one female lays up to 50 eggs per day, they drop off on carpets and bedding before hatching.

 - Larvae – the hatched eggs release larvae that move away from light, deeper into carpets, and under furniture before developing into pupae.
-The larvae feed on organic debris and at this stage.
+The larvae feed on organic debris at this stage.

 This lifecycle can take as little as 2-3 weeks but can last up to 6 months.
-To rid your household from fleas, you must break this cycle.
+To rid your household of fleas, you must break this cycle.
 While you may control some adults with room foggers, there may be some larvae left in the carpets and cracks and crevices that it won’t reach.
 The eggs and larvae are the hardest to remove completely.